MWL88/architecture-center/docs/best-practices/data-partitioning.md

 However, the partitioning strategy must be chosen carefully to maximize the benefits while minimizing adverse effects.

+? [!NOTE]
 > In this article, the term *partitioning* means the process of physically dividing data into separate data stores.
 It is not the same as SQL Server table partitioning.

 ## Why partition data?

 * **Improve scalability**.
 When you scale up a single database system, it will eventually reach a physical hardware limit.
-If you divide data across multiple partitions, each of which is hosted on a separate server, you can scale out the system almost indefinitely.
+If you divide data across multiple partitions, each hosted on a separate server, you can scale out the system almost indefinitely.

 * **Improve performance**.
 Data access operations on each partition take place over a smaller volume of data.
-Provided that the data is partitioned in a suitable way, partitioning can make your system more efficient.
+Correctly done, partitioning can make your system more efficient.
 Operations that affect more than one partition can run in parallel.
-Each partition can be located near the application that uses it to minimize network latency.
-* **Improve availability**.
-Separating data across multiple servers avoids a single point of failure.
-If a server fails, or is undergoing planned maintenance, only the data in that partition is unavailable.
-Operations on other partitions can continue.
-Increasing the number of partitions reduces the relative impact of a single server failure by reducing the percentage of data that will be unavailable.
-Replicating each partition can further reduce the chance of a single partition failure affecting operations.
-It also makes it possible to separate critical data that must be continually and highly available from low-value data that has lower availability requirements (log files, for example).

 * **Improve security**.
-Depending on the nature of the data and how it is partitioned, it might be possible to separate sensitive and non-sensitive data into different partitions, and therefore into different servers or data stores.
-Security can then be specifically optimized for the sensitive data.
+In some cases, you can separate sensitive and non-sensitive data into different partitions and apply different security controls to the sensitive data.

 * **Provide operational flexibility**.
 Partitioning offers many opportunities for fine tuning operations, maximizing administrative efficiency, and minimizing cost.
 For example, you can define different strategies for management, monitoring, backup and restore, and other administrative tasks based on the importance of the data in each partition.

 * **Match the data store to the pattern of use**.
 Partitioning allows each partition to be deployed on a different type of data store, based on cost and the built-in features that data store offers.
-For example, large binary data can be stored in a blob data store, while more structured data can be held in a document database.
-For more information, see [Building a polyglot solution] in the patterns & practices guide and [Data access for highly-scalable solutions: Using SQL, NoSQL, and polyglot persistence] on the Microsoft website.
+For example, large binary data can be stored in  blob storage, while more structured data can be held in a document database.
+See [Choose the right data store](../guide/technology-choices/data-store-overview.md).

-Some systems do not implement partitioning because it is considered a cost rather than an advantage.
-Common reasons for this rationale include:

-* Many data storage systems do not support joins across partitions, and it can be difficult to maintain referential integrity in a partitioned system.
-It is frequently necessary to implement joins and integrity checks in application code (in the partitioning layer), which can result in additional I/O and application complexity.
-* Maintaining partitions is not always a trivial task.
-In a system where the data is volatile, you might need to rebalance partitions periodically to reduce contention and hot spots.
-* Some common tools do not work naturally with partitioned data.
+* **Improve availability**.
+Separating data across multiple servers avoids a single point of failure.
+If one instance fails, only the data in that partition is unavailable.
+Operations on other partitions can continue.
+For managed PaaS data stores, this consideration is less relevant, because these services are designed with built-in redundancy.

 ## Designing partitions
-Data can be partitioned in different ways: horizontally, vertically, or functionally.
-The strategy you choose depends on the reason for partitioning the data, and the requirements of the applications and services that will use the data.

-> [!NOTE]
-> The partitioning schemes described in this guidance are explained in a way that is independent of the underlying data storage technology.
-They can be applied to many types of data stores, including relational and NoSQL databases.
->
->

-### Partitioning strategies
-The three typical strategies for partitioning data are:
+There are three typical strategies for partitioning data:

 * **Horizontal partitioning** (often called *sharding*).
-In this strategy, each partition is a data store in its own right, but all partitions have the same schema.
-Each partition is known as a *shard* and holds a specific subset of the data, such as all the orders for a specific set of customers in an e-commerce application.
+In this strategy, each partition is a separate data store, but all partitions have the same schema.
+Each partition is known as a *shard* and holds a specific subset of the data, such as all the orders for a specific set of customers.
 * **Vertical partitioning**.
 In this strategy, each partition holds a subset of the fields for items in the data store.
 The fields are divided according to their pattern of use.
 For example, frequently accessed fields might be placed in one vertical partition and less frequently accessed fields in another.
 * **Functional partitioning**.
 In this strategy, data is aggregated according to how it is used by each bounded context in the system.
-For example, an e-commerce system that implements separate business functions for invoicing and managing product inventory might store invoice data in one partition and product inventory data in another.
+For example, an e-commerce system might store invoice data in one partition and product inventory data in another.

-It’s important to note that the three strategies described here can be combined.
-They are not mutually exclusive, and we recommend that you consider them all when you design a partitioning scheme.
+These strategies can be combined, and we recommend that you consider them all when you design a partitioning scheme.
 For example, you might divide data into shards and then use vertical partitioning to further subdivide the data in each shard.
-Similarly, the data in a functional partition can be split into shards (which can also be vertically partitioned).

-However, the differing requirements of each strategy can raise a number of conflicting issues.
-You must evaluate and balance all of these when designing a partitioning scheme that meets the overall data processing performance targets for your system.
-The following sections explore each of the strategies in more detail.

 ### Horizontal partitioning (sharding)
 Figure 1 shows an overview of horizontal partitioning or sharding.
 In this example, product inventory data is divided into shards based on the product key.
 Each shard holds the data for a contiguous range of shard keys (A-G and H-Z), organized alphabetically.